YeongjunHong/Vanilla-NLP-Models-Comparison/README.md

 on the IMDb movie reviews dataset.
 I tried my best to import less libraries and make the models lightweight , so that they are runnable not only on GPU devices but,  CPU only environments.

+## Further update will be regarding as below
+    1. Model Performance Comparison Across Different Embedding Types
+    2. Comparison of Model Performance with and without Pre-Trained Embeddings

 ## Setup

 1. **Clone the repository:**